 In most hospitals lupus is part of the general rheumatology service.
-At St Thomas' we are extremely fortunate in being able to provide patients and GPs with a distinct and highly specialist service.
+At Guy's and St Thomas' we are extremely fortunate in being able to provide patients and GPs with a distinct and highly specialist service.

 We are at the forefront of research in lupus and autoimmune connective tissue disorders.
 Our lupus research unit is part of King's College London.

 Louise Coote Lupus Unit relocation

-The Louise Coote Lupus Unit will move to a newly refurbished facility on the 4th floor of Tower Wing at Guy’s Hospital in Autumn 2014.
+The Louise Coote Lupus Unit will move to a newly refurbished facility on the 4th floor of Tower Wing at Guy’s Hospital on Monday 1 December 2014.
 Find out more about the refurbishment project in this information leaflet (PDF 157Kb).

 What is lupus?

 Lupus is a disease in which the immune system becomes overactive.
 The normal immune system, which produces antibodies against foreign invaders, such as bacteria, goes into ‘overdrive’ and produces too many antibodies.
 It can affect any organ of the body.

 It is often mistaken for other conditions, as the symptoms can be highly diverse, including:

 The cause is not known.
 There is a definite genetic tendency but despite years of research, no virus or infectious cause can be identified, neither is there evidence of an environmental cause.